decretist/Dissertation/Draft/draft.md

-for the object of their study, lauding Gratian as the "Father of the Systematic Study of Canon Law", and citing the contemporary relevance of the _Decretum_ as the vital source, for example, of the Roman Catholic canon law of marriage.The appeal to marriage law is an effective one, because the workings of dicesan marriage tribunals have touched, directly or indirectly, most Catholic families in twenty-first century North America, and media therefore cover controversies over Catholic marriage law as front-page news.
+for the object of their study, lauding Gratian as the "Father of the Systematic Study of Canon Law", and citing the contemporary relevance of the _Decretum_ as the vital source, for example, of the Roman Catholic canon law of marriage.
+The appeal to marriage law is an effective one, because the workings of dicesan marriage tribunals have touched, directly or indirectly, most Catholic families in twenty-first century North America, and media therefore cover controversies over Catholic marriage law as front-page news.